 - Select the nodes you wish to install the forwarder on using the checkbox to the left of each row.

-From the dropdown above the node list, select “Install Real-time Driver”.
+From the dropdown above the node list, select “Install Real-Time Forwarder”.

-You will be prompted to enter credentials for a user account with sufficient privileges to install software remotely using WinRM.
+You will be prompted to enter credentials for a user account with sufficient privileges to install software remotely.

 The installation process will commence.
 You can track its progress via the presented modal, or from the job history page found under Control > Job History.

 If the installation process completes successfully, you must initiate a node scan to finalize the setup of the forwarder.
 This first scan will determine if the forwarder is running and in a health state, and if so, will push any existing real-time filter options to it so that it can commence event collection.

 Once such a scan has been run, setup is complete, as indicated by the “RT” badge that will now be present against the node records on the “Monitored” page.